 Since its start, Google’s goal has been to turn mounds of data into information that humans can actually use.
 One such transformation came in the form of user location data in Google Maps called Popular Times, in which Google displays the average foot traffic to a given location.
 While many in the press called this a great “line avoider” for consumers, the impact that this information can have on small businesses is phenomenal.
 However, to truly understand why this is important, we need to turn this “information into insight.”
 The remarkable thing is, with Popular Times, Google essentially gave you, the business owner, a crude, but free, store traffic counter.

-Why Does My Store Traffic Matter?
+Why Does My Business Traffic Matter?

-There are a lot of reasons to have data on store foot traffic, but businesses tend to use it to check store performance, holiday sale foot traffic, and for other promotion-measuring uses.
+There are a lot of reasons to have data on foot traffic, but businesses tend to use it to check store performance, holiday sale foot traffic, and for other promotion-measuring uses.
 Store traffic counters are much like web traffic monitoring tools like Google Analytics; they need to be installed before any analysis can be done.
-The really exciting (or creepy, depending on how you look at it) thing about Popular Times data is that Google has been storing location information from all of its Google Maps app users and has built graphs to show historical averages of the busy and slow times at a given location (see below).
+The really exciting (or creepy, depending on how you look at it) thing about Popular Times data is that Google has been storing location information from all of its Google Maps app users and has built graphs to show historical averages of the busy and slow times at a given location.

-As of now, Google isn’t giving any more specific user data, but this basic bit of information can help local businesses with a range of decisions.
+This basic bit of information can help local businesses with a range of decisions.
 For example, deciding to open later or close earlier can now be based on data other than purely sales numbers.
 However, there is more that can be deduced from the information available in the Popular Times historical data.

-As I said before, the data is relatively primitive right now, but this will not likely be Google’s only implementation of this user data.
 It will be interesting to see what other applications Google introduces using this stored anonymous user data.
 What possible uses could they conceivably have for it?
 Feel free to share your thoughts in the comments!